BrandenKeck/python_junk/README.md

 # pyJunk
-Some scripts about Cantor sets and low pass filters or something
+Some scripts about Cantor sets, low pass filters, etc